altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 'M::yes, saying out loud, it sounded crazy.'
 ~Alacira only nodded~
 *Sonny walked up to her and handed her a vest*
-~made of webs and attached to a rope in the center~ *Martha put it on*
+~It was made of webs and attached to a rope in the center~ *Martha put it on*
 ~Martha securing herself, she looked out into that nothing~ *She stepped out of the bubble*